-You might not think of it, but depending on your dog’s fur, you will likely need a specific kind of brush.
+You might not give it much thought, but depending on your dog’s fur, you will likely need a specific kind of brush when you groom them.
 There are many different kinds of brushes for many different types of coats, and it can be tough to know how to pick the right one.

 This might be harder to determine at first with a mixed breed dog.
 However, hopefully, with some careful consideration and guidance from your vet or groomer, you should be able to pick the best brush for your dog’s coat.

 The Best Brush For The Job

 Bristle brushes are the most versatile.
-If the teeth of the comb are wide and long, those are going to be the ones best fit for a long coat.
+If the teeth of the comb are wide and long, those are going to be the ones best suited for a long coat.

 The slicker brush might be at first confused with the wire-pin with the fine wire teeth.
 The slicker brush is the best used for handling matted or tangled fur.